casa-moon/chatgpt-client/README.md

-# ChatGPT with Data Processing Extensions
+# Node.js ChatGPT Client

-This repository contains a Node.js application that extends the capabilities of ChatGPT by allowing it to process and extract data from various sources such as files, directories, PDFs, images, web pages, and Git repositories.
-The application integrates with multiple AI models including OpenAI's GPT models, Google's Generative AI, Anthropic's Claude, and Mistral AI for processing natural language and generating responses.
+This is an unofficial project solely intended for personal learning and research.
+This repository contains a Node.js command line application that can be used to perform inferences on data from various sources such as files, directories, PDFs, images, web pages, and Git repositories using the GPT-4 API.
+For comparison, the application integrates with multiple AI models including OpenAI's GPT models, Google's Generative AI, Anthropic's Claude, and Mistral AI for processing natural language and generating responses.
+In order to use the application you must have an API key for the various AI models that the application supports.
+Please see the instructions below for more details.

 ## Features